 What does fentanyl look like?
 Illicitly manufactured fentanyl has been specially designed to be more powerful than other opioids like heroin.
 This makes it a popular choice for drug dealers who want to dilute their product without their customers realizing it.
 What does fentanyl look like and taste like?
 Fentanyl doesn’t have a smell when you sniff it.
 It tastes like you’re sniffing Tylenol.

 Fentanyl Overdose Statistics

-According to the DEA, 107,375 people in the United States died of drug overdoses and drug poisonings in the 12-month period ending in January 2022.
+According to the DEA, 107,375 people in the United States died of drug overdoses and poisonings in the 12-month period ending in January 2022.
 A staggering 67% of those deaths involved synthetic opioids like fentanyl. f you or someone you know is at increased risk for opioid overdose, especially those struggling with opioid use disorder (OUD), you should carry naloxone and keep it at home.
 Naloxone is a life-saving medication that can reverse an overdose of opioids—including heroin, fentanyl, and prescription opioid medications—when given in time.

-People who are taking high-dose opioid medications (greater or equal to 50 morphine milligram equivalents per day) prescribed by a doctor, people who use opioids and benzodiazepines together, and people who use illicit opioids like heroin should all carry naloxone.
+People taking high-dose opioid medications (greater or equal to 50 morphine milligram equivalents per day) prescribed by a doctor, people who use opioids and benzodiazepines together, and people who use illicit opioids like heroin should all carry naloxone.
 Because you can’t use naloxone on yourself, let others know you have it in case you experience an opioid overdose.

 The new data show overdose deaths involving opioids increased from an estimated 70,029 in 2020 to 80,816 in 2021.